-The Pajaro River Basin Nutrients TMDL assigns concentration-based WLA to Responsible Dischargers for dry-weather discharges into the individual water bodies listed in Tables 15 through 24.
-Non-Stormwater Discharges (NSWDs) are authorized in this General Permit if Section IV.A terms and conditions are met to control the discharge of pollutants from the construction site.
-Section IV.B prohibits all NSWDs not authorized under Section IV.A; therefore, all unauthorized NSWDs must be either eliminated or have regulatory coverage under a separate NPDES permit.
-Authorized NSWDs, as defined in this General Permit, are authorized because these discharges do not commingle with stormwater associated with construction activity.
-The Regional Water Board may impose additional requirements on NSWDs if deemed necessary per site-specific analysis.
+The Pajaro River Basin Nutrients TMDL assigns concentration-based waste load allocation to Responsible Dischargers for dry-weather discharges into the individual water bodies listed in Tables 15 through 24.
+Non-stormwater discharges are authorized in this General Permit if Section IV.A terms and conditions are met to control the discharge of pollutants from the construction site.
+Section IV.B prohibits all non-stormwater dischargers not authorized under Section IV.A; therefore, all unauthorized non-stormwater dischargers must be either eliminated or have regulatory coverage under a separate NPDES permit.
+Authorized non-stormwater dischargers, as defined in this General Permit, are authorized because these discharges do not commingle with stormwater associated with construction activity.
+The Regional Water Board may impose additional requirements on non-stormwater dischargers if deemed necessary per site-specific analysis.

-This General Permit requires that Responsible Dischargers meet the assigned wet-weather WLAs as numeric action levels (NALs) at the construction site’s discharge locations, rather than the applicable receiving waters as stated in the Pajaro River Basin Nutrients TMDL.
-The decision to establish NALs, instead of NELs, was made considering that construction stormwater discharges are not expected to contribute a significant load of nutrients to receiving waters.
-An exceedance of the WLA in the receiving waters would likely be attributed to sources other than construction stormwater discharges.
+This General Permit requires that Responsible Dischargers meet the assigned wet-weather waste load allocations as numeric action levels at the construction site’s discharge locations, rather than the applicable receiving waters as stated in the Pajaro River Basin Nutrients TMDL.
+The decision to establish numeric action levels, instead of numeric effluent limitations, was made considering that construction stormwater discharges are not expected to contribute a significant load of nutrients to receiving waters.
+An exceedance of the waste load allocation in the receiving waters would likely be attributed to sources other than construction stormwater discharges.
 Since different sources of stormwater runoff are often comingled, it is difficult to identify where the nutrient loading originates.
 Monitoring at the discharge location would be more indicative of an exceedance of the nutrient-related water quality objectives that is associated with a specific construction site.
 Furthermore, compliance monitoring at the receiving waters can be infeasible or impractical as Responsible Dischargers may have restricted access to or be far-removed from the compliance points.

 Compliance Actions and Schedule

-At the time the Pajaro River Basin Nutrient TMDL was written, NPDES stormwater-permitted construction sites were generally expected to be meeting the proposed WLAs through the requirements of the previous permit or any subsequent Construction General Permit.
-However, available information did not conclusively demonstrate that all construction sites were meeting the WLAs.
-Therefore, in addition to complying with the requirements of this General Permit, Responsible Dischargers, identifying on-site sources of ammonia, nitrate, total phosphorus, or total nitrogen shall compare all non-visible sampling and analytical results to the NALs for the identified nutrients.
+At the time the Pajaro River Basin Nutrient TMDL was written, NPDES stormwater-permitted construction sites were generally expected to be meeting the proposed waste load allocations through the requirements of the previous permit or any subsequent Construction General Permit.
+However, available information did not conclusively demonstrate that all construction sites were meeting the waste load allocations.
+Therefore, in addition to complying with the requirements of this General Permit, Responsible Dischargers identifying on-site sources of ammonia, nitrate, total phosphorus, or total nitrogen shall compare all non-visible sampling and analytical results to the numeric action levels for the identified nutrients.

-If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the NALs in the future.
-Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to nutrient sources, are expected to meet the NALs.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the NALs.
+If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the numeric action levels in the future.
+Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to nutrient sources, are expected to meet the numeric action levels.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the numeric action levels.

-The Pajaro River Basin Nutrient TMDL’s implementation schedule indicates that the WLAs are to be achieved within 25 years of the TMDL’s effective date July 12, 2016.
+The Pajaro River Basin Nutrient TMDL’s implementation schedule indicates that the waste load allocations are to be achieved within 25 years of the TMDL’s effective date July 12, 2016.
 Therefore, the TMDL’s compliance deadline is July 12, 2041.
 Since the compliance deadline is in the far future, compliance with this General Permit is considered compliance with the TMDL.
 Future reissuances of this General Permit may incorporate additional or revised compliance requirements or interim targets to progress towards the required final compliance by July 12, 2041.

 ii.
 Los Angeles Area Lakes Nutrients TMDL